gpatuwo/hangman_ai/README.md

 (--solved: 77 | missed: 73 | total: 150 | success rate 51.33333333333333
 solved: 101 | missed: 99 | total: 200 | success rate 50.5
 at roughly 5.4 words/min

+# TO DO
+- how to test runtime
+- how many tests do i need to run in order to be statistically significant?
+- isolate and analyze words that were missed
+- setInterval delay too much?

 ## Sequence
 ### Post request to fetch new word